-- 10.1.1 Support the development of social service facilities that are responsive to the needs of vulnerable members of the Saanich community. - 10.1.2 Promote healthy living by supporting physically and socially active lifestyles for all people through the inclusion of plazas, parks, open spaces, and recreation opportunities, a safe and inviting public realm, and active transportation. - 10.1.3 Provide and create access to public parks, daycare facilities, playgrounds, community centres, libraries and other essential services needed to sustain families. - 10.1.4 Develop, enhance and retain public and private spaces for cultural and social activities, emphasizing flexible uses that can evolve over time. - 10.1.5 Support the location of new childcare facilities in convenient pick-up and dropoff locations, particularly along major transit and commercial corridors, areas of high employment, and areas of growth and higher density, including through the provision of office space, administrative support and direct funding. - 10.1.6 In partnership with community service providers, ensure that high-quality, neighbourhood-specific programs and services for youth are accessible, affordable and culturally appropriate. - 10.1.7 Ensure residents are kept apprised of proposed changes in the community and have ample opportunities to be informed and, where appropriate, share their opinions. - 10.1.8 Improve the physical connection of the Municipal Campus site with the community and promote it as a place where residents can engage in civic discourse.
+- 10.1.1 Support the development of social service facilities that are responsive to the needs of vulnerable members of the Saanich community. - 10.1.2 Promote healthy living in the UD area by supporting active lifestyles through the addition of new parks, plazas and active recreation opportunities and enhancements to create a safe and inviting public realm. - 10.1.3 Invest in enhancements to and support the development of new public parks, playgrounds, daycare centres, community centres, schools, libraries, and other essential services needed to attract and sustain families locating in the Uptown-Douglas area. - 10.1.4 Encourage the location of new childcare centres in convenient pick-up and drop-off locations (i.e. along major transit and commercial corridors, employment hubs, high density neighbourhood sub-areas). - 10.1.5 Develop new, and enhance and retain existing, public and private spaces for cultural and social activities, emphasising flexible uses that can evolve over time. - 10.1.6 In partnership with community service providers, ensure that high-quality, neighbourhood-specific programs and services for children and youth are accessible, affordable and culturally appropriate. - 10.1.7 Ensure residents are kept apprised of proposed changes in the community and have ample opportunities to be informed and share their opinions. - 10.1.8 Improve the physical connection of the Municipal Campus site within the community and promote it as a place where residents can engage in civic discourse. - 10.1.9 Encourage housing that supports a broad range of accessibility and age-friendly features, preferences, and family structures, including the ability to age in place (see Policies 5.2.2, 5.2.9 and 5.2.10).